 DiSCOs, since they are dynamic linked data graphs, can be manipulated by dragging a node across the screen, something which is likely to affect that layout of the entire diagram.
 DiSCOs can also be reorganized by selecting a node and by clicking the button “Redraw with this node at the center”.
 For example, first an image of the ‘orginal’ DiSCO followed by an image of the DiSCO which centres on an image from Frontinus’ Strategemes.

-In order to navigate to the entire DiSCO, i.e. the graph showing all the actions such as the research steps, click on the link under the header “Related DiSCOs” in the upper right corner.
+In order to navigate to the entire DiSCO—that is, the graph showing all the actions such as the research steps—click on the link under the header “Related DiSCOs” in the upper-right corner.

-Only two DiSCOs are shown since so far only two DiSCO which point to this particular instance of AOR on a test server are created, but in the future more DiSCOs will be releated to AOR once the updated viewer has gone live.
+Only two DiSCOs are shown, as so far only two DiSCOs that point to this particular instance of AOR on a test server are created, but in the future more DiSCOs will be releated to AOR once the updated viewer has gone live.

 By walking the graph in this manner, we can discern how other scholars arrived at a particular object, including search results, books, or images.
-Seeing the connections made by other scholars are likely to inspire and stimulate one’s own thinking about historical reading practices.
-In other words, just as the AOR digital research environment enables us to follow the pathways early modern readers took through their books, RMap provides us with the possibility to capture and revisit our own pathways as well as those from other researchers.
+Seeing the connections made by other scholars is likely to inspire and stimulate one’s own thinking about historical reading practices.
+In other words, just as the AOR digital research environment enables us to follow the pathways early modern readers took through their books, so RMap provides us with the possibility of capturing and revisiting our own pathways as well as those of other researchers.

-From what has preceded, it is not difficult to imagine the pedagogical applications of RMap.
-DiSCOs can be used in a classroom to explain students how to construct particular queries, how to navigate a resource populated with detailed data such as AOR, and how to make use of DH projects in general.
+From what has already been said it is not difficult to imagine the pedagogical applications of RMap.
+DiSCOs can be used in a classroom to explain to students how to construct particular queries, how to navigate a resource such as AOR, which is populated with detailed data, and how to make use of DH projects in general.
 Moreover, due to the fact that DiSCOs are available online and can be saved, the pathways taken by leading experts through annotated early modern imprints can provide stimulating examples of how masters of the trade handle and traverse this material.
 For more information, see the section of this website on the pedagogical aspects of AOR.